Memory Stick: Formats and form factors

 Memory Sticks include a wide range of actual formats, including three different form factors.

 Memory Stick

+Introduced in July 1998.
 The original Memory Stick is approximately the size and thickness of a stick of chewing gum.
 It was available in capacities from 4 MB to 128 MB (1 MB = one million bytes).
 It was available both with and without MagicGate support.
 The MagicGate-capable memory sticks were white-colored, while the standard version was purple.
 The original Memory Stick is no longer manufactured.

 Memory Stick Select

 In response to the storage limitations of the original Memory Stick, Sony introduced the Memory Stick Select at CES 2003 on January 9.
 The Memory Stick Select contained two separate 128 MB partitions which the user could switch between using a physical switch on the card.
 This solution was fairly unpopular, but it did give users of older Memory Stick devices more capacity.
 Its physical size remained the same as the original Memory Stick.